alexalpz/learning-node/README.md

-Here's my progress for understanding how to work with node using LinkedIn Learning:
+Here's my progress for understanding how to work with node using **LinkedIn Learning**:

 # Learning node.js Course